 Year 5 and 6

 Students in Years 5 and 6 are ready for the challenge of youth.
 These students are the leaders of our school and role-models for the younger students.
-They are given opportunities to be selected as student leaders and all are called on to provide support to our younger students through our buddy programmes.
+They are given opportunities for leadership and are called upon to provide support to our younger students through our buddy programs.

 Within mathematics, students are also streamed into ability appropriate groups, with the intention of ensuring all students have a strong sense of number and are constantly improving their numeracy skills and awareness.

 We encourage students to set goals and reflect on their learning journey frequently.
 Teachers actively maintain effective data on student progress in order to provide the necessary differentiated tasks and experiences.

 Underpinning our curriculum is a strong programme of pastoral care and academic support.

 In these two years, there is a particular focus on building self-confidence, resilience and developing character to prepare our students for the important transition to one of our sister schools for their secondary schooling.